shiyegao/BaseSearch/README.md

 uv run scripts/rf_reg.py
 ```

-Moreover, you can change the hyperparameters in the config files under the path: `conf/regression`.
+You can modify the model hyperparameters in the corresponding configuration files located at: `conf/regression`.

 ## Enhancer Design
-To speed up the design process, you can set a smaller `num_iterations` in the config file: `conf/design`.
+To accelerate the design process, you can reduce the `num_iterations` parameter in the config file: `conf/design`.

 ### [Optional] Wandb

-If you want to use wandb for logging, you can set the `use_wandb` to `True` in the config file and set the `wandb_proj_name` and `entity` to your own wandb project and entity.
+If you’d like to log experiments with [wandb](https://wandb.ai/site), set the `use_wandb` to `True` in the config file.
+Also, specify your `wandb_proj_name` and `entity`.

-### BaseEvolve
+### BaseEvolve Algorithm
-You can run the following command for our BaseEvolve algorithm.
+Run the BaseEvolve algorithm with:
 ```bash
 uv run scripts/design.py conf/design/baseevolve.py
 ```

-### Baselines
+### Baseline Methods
-You can run the following commands to run the baselines.
+You can also run several baseline enhancer design strategies:
 ```bash
 uv run scripts/design.py conf/design/random.py
 uv run scripts/design.py conf/design/random_single.py